Do you video chat on FaceTime, WhatsApp, Skype or any other apps?

 “There’s no one who can help you.
 I’m in control”

 There is lots of help and support out there.
 If you’re too embarrassed to tell an adult you trust like your mum or dad, you can contact CEOP.
 CEOP have dealt with many cases such as these and spoken to many young people in this situation.They will provide you with advice and support.
 They will also find the person so the police can arrest them.

-Don’t feel pressured to get naked on webcam.
+Don’t feel pressured to get naked on camera

-If someone is pressurising you to go on cam, block them and report them to CEOP
+If someone is pressurising you to video chat or send videos, block them and report them to CEOP

 If someone threatens you online, tell an adult you trust as soon as possible.